-All of these documents can be found on the NYPF website at www.nypf.org.uk/nypf/policiesandstrategies.shtml
+All of these documents can be found on the NYPF website at Governance Documents > North Yorkshire Pension Fund (nypf.org.uk)

 A short summary of each document is included here.
 The full documents are available on the links above.

 (a) Investment Strategy Statement